 There was much angst and discussion of what it means for the local economy that the famous Ron's Hamburger Heaven was no more.
-The wailing and rending of garments over the loss of the hamburger restaurant was sincere, I'm sure, and on another day, if it were not my friend found dead in that building, I might have joined them, at least in spirit.
+The wailing and rending of garments over the loss of the hamburger restaurant was sincere, I'm sure, and on another day, if it were not my friend found dead in that building, I might have joined in, at least in spirit.

 My friend, though, he's still dead.
 He was a lawyer for the Indian tribes in Arizona 25 years ago.
 He fought hard on environmental issues.
 He was a big hearted man, smart and quirky and funny.
 I met him only later, after he arrived in Tulsa and was living at the YMCA, a comedown fueled by the stress of his work and the alcohol that helped take the edge off of life.
 He was proud, though, of the work he did and of the nickname he was given by the Indians: Little Prairie Dog.
-He was never certain about the origin of the nickname, whether it was because of his wild eyebrows and thick golden hair, or if it was just a term of endearment, for he was dear to them, I have no reason to doubt him on that.
+He was never certain about the origin of the nickname, whether it was because of his wild eyebrows and thick golden hair, or if it was just a term of endearment, for he was dear to them, I don't doubt him on that.

 In the midst of it all, Jim stopped, looked up and said "Yes, I understand and I will."
 What?
 A mourning dove sitting on the roof of the house had directly spoken to Jim.
 I missed the avian communique and dismissed it as a new agey spiritual kind of thing.
 We were all spiritual seekers in the mid-'90s, and anything was possible, maybe even a verbal dove.